Nxwayxut/Nxwayxut/README.md

-- Hi, I’m @Nxwayxut
+- Hi, my name is Nxwayxut
+- i'm 21yo
-- I’m interested in Frontend development
+- I’m interested in DevOps
-- How to reach me Tg.@Og16ixteen
+- How to reach me Telegramg @Og16ixteen

 <!---
 Nxwayxut/Nxwayxut is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.